pagespeed-pro/lazy/README.md

 );
 ```

-To save size the configuration can be provided as an Array.
+To save size, the configuration can be provided as an array.

 ```javascript
 // simple settings